PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 ![](./images/017-generating-summary.gif)

-Now, that our we know our front end works.
+Now that we know our front end works.
 Let's revisit our route handler.

-## Using Strapi Route Middleware To Make Our App More Secure
+## Using Strapi Route Middleware To Set User/Summary Relation

-We are currently relying on our front end to set the user when creating our Summary, in order for this functionality to work we had to allow user permissions to find the user in order to set the relationship.

-Which is not great, because that means any user can find info for any other user, so what we can do is disable the find functionality, and create a middleware that will set the user on Strapi backend.
+When creating our summary, we will set the summary/user relation on the backend, where we can confirm the logged-in user creating the content.

+This will prevent anyone from the front end from passing a user ID that is not their own.

-We are also not handling user credit update, let's do that in the middleware.
+We are also not handling user credit updates; let's do that in the middleware.

-Let's fix this by creating a strapi Middleware that will handle setting the correct user and deducting a credit.
+**What is a route middleware**

+In Strapi, a route middleware is a type of middleware that has a more limited scope compared to global middlewares.

+They control the request flow and can change the request itself before moving forward.

+They can also be used to control access to a route and perform additional logic.

+For example, they can be used instead of policies to control access to an endpoint.
+They could modify the context before passing it down to further core elements of the Strapi server.

-You can learn more about route middlewares here.
+You can learn more about route middlewares [here](https://docs.strapi.io/dev-docs/backend-customization/middlewares).

 Let's first start by creating our route middleware.

 We can use our cli command.
-In your `backend` folder run the following command.
+In your `backend` folder, run the following command.

 ```bash
 yarn strapi generate
 ```

-Chose generate middleware option.
+Choose to generate a middleware option.

 ```bash